 He also added that they are working "to quickly deploy Starlink terminals and restore connectivity in the most affected areas."

-How does it work according to the type of customer?
+How does it work depending on the type of client?

 Starlink established a differentiated mechanism for each situation:

-Active clients: They do not need to carry out any procedures.
-The company stated, "We are proactively applying the credit to your account."
+Active clients: They should not undertake any transactions.
+The company stated: "We are proactively applying the credit to your account."

 Customers with canceled service: They will receive an automatic credit that will allow them to reconnect.
 "If your service is canceled, we are also applying a credit to your account, which allows you to reactivate your service and connect."

-Damaged equipment: Users whose terminals have suffered damage can request a replacement at no cost.
+Damaged equipment: Users whose devices have suffered damages can request a free replacement.
 "If your Starlink kit was affected, please contact the support team to request a free replacement."

-The municipality of Chacao has already set up Starlink antennas in Plaza de Los Palos Grandes as an emergency connectivity point.
+The municipality of Chacao has activated Starlink antennas in the Plaza de Los Palos Grandes as an emergency connectivity point.

 Delcy Rodríguez publicly thanked Musk

-The acting president of Venezuela, Delcy Rodríguez, expressed her gratitude for the initiative on X this Friday.
+The acting president of Venezuela, Delcy Rodríguez, thanked this Friday for the initiative on X.

 "Thank you, Elon Musk and the Starlink team, for providing free connectivity to those affected by the earthquakes in Venezuela.
 Every connection matters in times like these," he wrote.

-The gesture is striking given the history of tensions between chavismo and figures connected to the Trump administration, with whom Musk has maintained close ties.
+The gesture is notable given the history of tensions between chavismo and figures associated with the Trump administration, with whom Musk has close ties.

-Rodríguez confirmed on Friday 589 fatalities and 2,980 injuries, a number that tripled in less than 24 hours compared to the 164 deaths reported on Thursday.
+Rodríguez confirmed this Friday 589 fatalities and 2,980 injuries, a figure that tripled in less than 24 hours compared to the 164 deaths reported on Thursday.

 The IOM estimated that up to 6.76 million people may have been affected, including approximately two million residents of Caracas.

-The USGS issued its maximum level Red Alert and estimated a 42% probability that the final number of casualties could range between 10,000 and 100,000.
-At least 346 buildings, hospitals, and shopping centers have either collapsed or sustained severe damage.
+The USGS issued its highest-level Red Alert and estimated a 42% probability that the final number of casualties could range between 10,000 and 100,000.
+At least 346 buildings, hospitals, and shopping centers have collapsed or sustained severe damage.

-A witness in La Guaira described the situation to RTVE: "There is no electricity, no internet, no water, there are absolutely no services."
+A witness in La Guaira described the situation to RTVE: "There is no electricity, no internet, no water, there is absolutely no kind of service."

 Filed under: